Here’s everything you need to know about Budget 2025

 There will be an across-the-board increase in social welfare payments.
 The State Pension, Jobseekers’ Allowance and other welfare payments will increase by €12 a week from January.

-The Christmas Bonus will be paid to all social welfare recipients in early December.
-In addition to this, there will be a one-off "Cost of Living" double payment to all social welfare recipients in January.
+The Christmas Bonus will be paid to social welfare recipients in early December.
+And there will also be a double payment to most welfare recipients in October.

 • A one-off €400 payment will be made to carers and those on Disability Allowance.